sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 ### Free-Form Visualization

 Given that I am not attmepting to use any other stock's data to predict the next day's closing adjusted stock price of Broadcom, it is conceivable that we can use the same featuers and use it for all other stocks.
 In this way we can perhaps do a stock screen.
 This however would take up a lot of time and processing power.
-I started off, thinking that using SMH and Apple Data will enhance the Broadcom data and perhaps give a btter solution.
+I started off, thinking that using SMH and Apple Data will enhance the Broadcom data and perhaps give a better solution.
 This was however found not to be the case.
 This is surprising; however this is good in anothr way.
 This probably goes onto show that a very large component of my prediction is "baked" into the various features of the stock itself.
 Lets us take 2 examples

 - Let us say there is a good report about Apple selling more iphones than predicted.
 This will lead to increased volume/incresed stock price of apple.
 Based on market dynamics, investors trying to diversify may choose to buy Broadcom since it supplies various companies.
 So Broadcom will aslo see buying interset and increased volume may lead to increased stock price.
 Thus there is no need to depend on Apple Data.